savanaachou/relationship-graph-pipeline/README.md

 # Founder Relationship Graph Pipeline

-An automated pipeline that tracks billion-dollar tech exits and crypto events, enriches founder data with internal relationship intel, and generates visual warm-intro maps to support BD outreach—all in under 24 hours.
+An automated pipeline that tracks billion-dollar tech exits and crypto events, enriches founder data with internal relationship intel, and generates visual warm-intro maps to support BD outreach.

 ## ✨ What It Does